veltzer/demos-linux/src/exercises/c/spinlock/exercise.md

+# Spinlock

-Implement a pthread spin lock like api using atomic operations in gcc.
+* Implement a pthread spin lock like api using atomic operations in gcc.

-The api could be gotten by "man -k pthread | grep spin"
+* The api could be gotten by `man -k pthread | grep spin`

-Demonstrate the use of your spinlock.
+* Demonstrate the use of your spinlock.